 Smart Door Lock with RFID Using Arduino

-What is an RFID Door Lock?
+What is an RFID Smart Door Lock?

-An RFID door lock is an electronic security system that uses Radio Frequency Identification (RFID) technology to control access.
-Instead of using a traditional key, the door unlocks when a valid RFID card or tag is scanned near the RFID reader.
+An RFID smart door lock is an electronic locking system that uses Radio Frequency Identification (RFID) technology to unlock doors.
+When an authorized RFID card or tag is scanned near the RFID reader, the system verifies the UID and unlocks the door automatically.

-Features of This Smart RFID Door Lock
+Features of This RFID Door Lock Project

-- Secure RFID-based access system
+- RFID-based smart access control

-- Automatic locking and unlocking
+- Automatic door locking and unlocking

 Components Required